-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2024 and 2023

-Medicaid, Continued
+• Medicaid, Continued

 The Corporation participates in the Georgia Indigent Care Trust Fund (ICTF) Program.
 The Corporation receives ICTF payments for treating a disproportionate number of Medicaid and other indigent patients.
 ICTF payments are based on the Corporation's estimated uncompensated cost of services to Medicaid and uninsured patients.
-The amount of ICTF payments recognized in net patient service revenue was approximately \$5,967,000 and \$9,483,000 for the years ended July 31, 2023 and 2022, respectively.
+The amount of ICTF payments recognized in net patient service revenue was approximately \$7,450,000 and \$5,967,000 for the years ended July 31, 2024 and 2023, respectively.

 The Medicare, Medicaid and SCHIP Benefits Improvement and Protection Act of 2000 (BIPA) provides for payment adjustments to certain facilities based on the Medicaid Upper Payment Limit (UPL).
 The UPL payment adjustments are based on a measure of the difference between Medicaid payments and the amount that could be paid based on Medicare payment principles.
-The net amount of UPL payment adjustments recognized in net patient service revenue was approximately \$11,624,000 and \$18,674,000 for the years ended July 31, 2023 and 2022, respectively.
+The net amount of UPL payment adjustments recognized in net patient service revenue was approximately \$7,549,000 and \$11,624,000 for the years ended July 31, 2024 and 2023, respectively.

 The Corporation also participates in the Medicaid Managed Care Directed Payment Programs, which are supplemental payment programs for hospitals and providers through the Georgia Department of Community Health.
-As a result of this participation, the Corporation recognized revenue of approximately \$20,281,000 and \$10,953,000 for the years ended July 31, 2023 and 2022, respectively.
+As a result of this participation, the Corporation recognized revenue of approximately \$21,350,000 and \$20,281,000 for the years ended July 31, 2024 and 2023, respectively.

 During 2022, the Georgia Department of Community Health announced final approval of a new state directed payment program - Strengthening the Reinvestment Of a Necessary-workforce in Georgia (GA-STRONG).
 This is a supplemental payment program intended to support the retention of Georgia's existing workforce and development of the next generation of healthcare providers.
-As a result of participation in the GA-STRONG program, the Corporation recognized revenue of approximately \$38,785,000 for the year ended July 31, 2023.
+As a result of participation in the GA-STRONG program, the Corporation recognized revenue of approximately \$39,657,000 and \$38,785,000 for the years ended July 31, 2024 and 2023, respectively.

 During 2010, the state of Georgia enacted legislation known as the Provider Payment Agreement Act (Act) whereby hospitals in the state of Georgia are assessed a "provider payment" in the amount of 1.45% of their net patient revenue.
 The provider payments are due on a quarterly basis to the Department of Community Health.
 The payments are to be used for the sole purpose of obtaining federal financial participation for medical assistance payments to providers on behalf of Medicaid recipients.
 The provider payment results in an increase in hospital payments on Medicaid services of approximately 11.88%.

-Approximately \$8,908,000 and \$8,640,000 relating to the Act is included in medical supplies and other in the accompanying consolidated statements of operations and changes in net assets for the years ended July 31, 2023 and 2022, respectively.
+Approximately \$9,367,000 and \$8,908,000 relating to the Act is included in medical supplies and other in the accompanying consolidated statements of operations and changes in net assets for the years ended July 31, 2024 and 2023, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2024 and 2023